WE MET BEFORE?

 matter how smart or powerful he is, she'll turn his world upside-down

 to where he could lose his entire fortune, acquire a serious disease,

-and become a shadow of his former self.
-The Narcissist's grandiosity
+and literally become a shadow of his former self.

-than he is.
-As he cannot tolerate this loss of control,
+the narcissistic male cannot tolerate any loss of control,

-realizing what he's losing/giving up (in terms of his health),
+realizing what he's losing/giving up, in terms of his good health

 Narcissist relentlessly tries to 'crack the code' with his BPD